 Guide to Colonial Williamsburg: the must-see historical buildings

-While there is no right or wrong way to explore Williamsburg, the Capitol building offers an ideal starting point for your Colonial Williamsburg walking tour.
+While there is no right or wrong way to visit Williamsburg, the Capitol building offers an ideal starting point for your Colonial Williamsburg walking tour.
 What happened within its walls shall we say, brewed discussions leading to discontent, the Revolutionary War, and the eventual formation of the independent United States.

 The original Capitol, completed in 1705, functioned as a two-story H-shaped structure, connecting two buildings by an arcade.
 Each wing served one of the two houses of the Virginia legislature, the Council and the House of Burgesses.